wp-plugins/facebook-feed-grabber/readme.txt

 == Known Issues ==
 * In some cases the time for a shared event displays in the users timezone but does not account for daylight savings time.
+* Caching doesn't work in Wordpress 2.8.
+As the function wp_mkdir_p( ) ends up in an infinite loop.
+I'm not really sure why.

 == Next Version ==